Tourist Map of Bolonia – Discover Ancient Roman Remnants

 6. What kind of wildlife can I see in Bolonia?

 Bolonia is home to a variety of wildlife, especially in the Ensenada de Bolonia wildlife sanctuary.
 Here, you can spot diverse bird species, including storks, herons, and eagles.
 In the surrounding waters, it's possible to see dolphins and whales if you're really lucky.
+If you're a nature enthusiast, you might also enjoy exploring the diverse wildlife in other parts of Spain, as detailed in our tourist map of the North of Spain.

 Leave a Comment